-PRINCIPLE 3 BUSINESSES SHOULD RESPECT AND PROMOTE THE WELL-BEING OF ALL EMPLOYEES, INCLUDING THOSE IN THEIR VALUE CHAINS
+PRINCIPLE 3 - BUSINESSES SHOULD RESPECT AND PROMOTE THE WELL-BEING OF ALL EMPLOYEES, INCLUDING THOSE IN THEIR VALUE CHAINS

 Trent is committed to fostering the well-being of its employees, going to great lengths to ensure a workplace that prioritizes their welfare.
-The Company endeavors to go beyond regulatory requirements to provide benefits for employee well-being across all sections of workforce.
+Our employees understand and appreciate this, responding with overwhelmingly positive results in the last 3 Employee Engagement Survey's.
+Trent constantly endeavors to go beyond mere compliance requirements to provide benefits for employees and their well-being across all sections of workforce.

-Some of the notable benefits that contribute to our commitment to our employees' well-being are:
+Some of the notable features that demonstrate our commitment to our employees' well-being are:

-- Education subsidy: ₹75,000 for employees interested in pursuing further education. - Creche facility: Parents can avail of crèche facilities, close to their workplace for children aged between 6 months to 5 years. - > Medical health check-up: We provide the services of a full-time doctor at our premises for all employees to consult with at any time they need. - > Health and fitness programme: We have tied up with an external agency to provide counselling services to employees and their families for their mental well-being.
-We conduct various fitness initiatives at our work premises to promote health and physical fitness. - > We have policies and practices to help women transition back into workplace post maternity/ breaks.
+- Education subsidy: Financial assistance is provided for employees interested in pursuing further education. - > Creche facility: Employees can avail of creche facilities, close to their workplace for children aged between 6 months to 5 years. - Medical health check-up: We provide the services of a full-time doctor at our premises for all employees to consult with at any time they need.
+We have a 24X7 EAP provider and also onsite counselling sessions are organized for those who request for the same. - Health and Fitness programme: We conduct various fitness initiatives at our work premises (Program name Fit & Fun) to promote health and physical fitness. - We have policies and practices to help women transition back into workplace post maternity/ breaks.

-In line with our stance of zero tolerance for any form of discrimination, we have put in place a gender-neutral policy for The Prevention of Sexual Harassment (POSH).
+In line with our stance of zero tolerance for any form of discrimination, we have put in place a gender-neutral policy for The Prevention of Sexual Harassment ('POSH').
 Further, we have women centric travel policies to provide for their safety while travelling on work.

 We strive to provide comprehensive employee benefits that support their holistic development and enhance their overall quality of life.
-We recently concluded GPTW® EES Survey in FY 2024, in which 90% of employees who participated have responded that Trent is a great place to work.
+We recently concluded GPTW® EES Survey in FY 2025, in which over 89% of employees who participated have responded that Trent is a Great Place to Work.